-It important to recognize that 50% or more of overtime is due to lack of labor planning, failure to meet performance expectations and lack of real time visibility to work progress.
-Managers often do not have sufficient insight and control of labor productivity, utilization and scheduling to get a real handle on reducing overtime hours.
+It’s important to recognize that 50% or more of overtime is due to lack of labor planning, failure to meet performance expectations and lack of real-time visibility into work progress.
+Managers often do not have sufficient insight into and control of labor productivity, utilization and scheduling to effectively manage overtime hours.

-There is clearly an opportunity to leverage labor management technology to improve planning and boost visibility to performance – and utilize those capabilities to take the specific actions that can offset the need for overtime:
+There is clearly an opportunity to leverage a labor management program to improve planning and boost visibility to performance – and then to utilize those capabilities to take specific actions that offset the need for overtime, such as:

-- Gain Real Time Visibility to Performance.
-Your labor management system can be instrumental in overtime reduction by simplifying and automating performance tracking and analysis.
-You can see and understand where and why you’re experiencing delays, bottlenecks or employee performance issues, as well as spot negative trends that can result in overtime.
+A labor management system can help reduce overtime by simplifying and automating performance tracking and analysis.
+Managers can see and understand where and why they’re experiencing delays, bottlenecks or employee performance issues.
+In addition, proactively identify negative trends that could result in the need for overtime.

-- Get Leaner.
 By eliminating wasteful processes and non-value-add activities, a Lean labor management strategy can improve productivity and trim overtime.
-That’s a win-win.

-- Emphasize Cross-Training.
 A labor management program usually includes establishing best practices and standard operating procedures.
-These SOPs provide a detailed guide for training – and cross-training – your associates.
-Once your team is trained to handle multiple jobs, it’s easier to reassign workload when faced with an unexpected increase in demand or staff shortage.
+These provide a detailed guide for training – and cross-training – your associates.
+And once your team is trained to handle multiple jobs, it becomes easier to reassign workload when needed.

-- Match Staffing Levels to Demand.
 For many companies, inefficient labor planning is the main cause of unplanned overtime.
-Manual scheduling can’t adjust quickly enough to fluctuating work demands, leaving some employees idle and others with too much work.
-By using labor planning software, it’s possible to dramatically reduce overtime by having better visibility and control of labor utilization.
-Plus, your labor planning system can allow you to define the skills required for each activity so the most qualified, most efficient employees are on each assignment.
+Manual scheduling processes do not allow organizations to quickly adjust to fluctuating work demands, leaving some employees idle and others with too much work.
+Labor planning software gives organizations greater visibility and control of labor utilization, which can dramatically reduce the need for overtime.
+Plus, these systems can allow you to define the skills required for each activity so the most qualified and efficient employees are assigned.

-- Pay More to Pay Less.
-Reward superior performance with an hourly bonus can motivate your associates to work at a higher level.
-This increased throughput can eliminate the need to add extra hours to the work schedule.
-And in many cases, the cost of the incentives will be far less than the overtime expense.
-(Read our white paper to review the cost comparison.)
+Rewarding superior performance with hourly bonuses can motivate associates to work at a higher level.
+This increased throughput can reduce the need for extra work hours.
+And, in many cases, the cost of the incentives will be far less than the overtime expense.
+Read our white paper to review the cost comparison.